chinenual/synergize/docs/getting-started.md

 ## Test your connection to the Synergy

 You can test the connection by selecting the `Connect->Connect to Synergy` menu.
-If successful, Synergize will report the firmware version of the connected Synergy (and display it in the upper left pane of the display).
+If successful, Synergize will report the firmware version of the connected Synergy in the upper left pane of the display.

-It is not necessary to explicitly connect in this way -- Synergize will connect the first time you invoke  a command that needs to communicate with the Synergy.
+It is not necessary to explicitly connect in this way.
+Synergize will connect the first time you invoke  a command that needs to communicate with the Synergy.

 See [Troubleshooting](hardware-troubleshooting.md) for things to check if this does not "just work".